Data Frames - Part 2

 [ 3.9175915 , 101.00987 ]])

-We can see that the numbers remain the same but the format changed.
-E.g. we have lost the names of the columns.
-Similar to the Pandas dataframe, we can use ‘shape’ to see the dimensions of the data array.
+We can see that the numbers remain the same, but the format has changed; we have lost the names of the columns.
+Similar to a Pandas DataFrame, we can also make use of the shape function to see the dimensions of the data array.

 PYTHON